What Are Clinical Trials?

 The Late Onset GM2 Gangliosidosis FDA Patient Listening Session took place in January 2021.
 Read the summary.

-If you’re thinking about taking part in a clinical trial and want more information, you are always welcome to email Diana Jussila (diana@ntsad.org), Director of Family Services, or Becky Benson (becky@ntsad.org), Family Services Manager.
+If you’re thinking about taking part in a clinical trial and want more information, email Diana Jussila (diana@ntsad.org), Director of Family Services.